Health management and Biosecurity

 If the production system is run systematically with a high level of biosecurity, the pigs should be able to maintain the health status they arrived with from the farrowing unit, regardless of the production system.

-It is thought important to initiate a proper health protocol in accordance with the herds’ veterinarian to ensure the health and wellbeing of the pigs.
+It is thought important to initiate a proper health protocol in collaboration with the herds’ veterinarian to ensure the health and well-being of the pigs.
 Managed correctly this will help utilise the full genetic potential of the pigs without unnecessary use of antibiotics or production losses due to poor health management.

 Any pig production will have some kind of endemic subclinical disorders that are in balance, and if nothing disturbs it will be controlled by natural immunisation among the pigs.

-Well defined biosecurity protocols are the key to maintain a health status quo and protect the pigs from unwanted disease outbreaks or zoonosis.
+Well-defined biosecurity protocols are the key to maintaining a status quo health-wise and protecting the pigs from unwanted disease outbreaks or zoonosis.

-People are among the biggest risk factors when it comes to the introduction of diseases into pig productions.
-Having a clearly defined code of conduct when it comes to entry of the farm, can reduce the risk of people transmitting unwanted pathogens into the herd.
+People are among the biggest risk factors when it comes to the introduction of diseases into pig production.
+Having a clearly defined code of conduct when it comes to entry into the farm, can reduce the risk of people transmitting unwanted pathogens into the herd.